 Since 2013, Victoria Larson has run her own communications company representing the state of Saxony and the state of Baden-Württemberg in the USA as well as media work for various cultural projects.
 She is delighted also to be working with Larson Architecture Works pllc.
 Prior to this, Victoria was Head of Public Relations for the German National Tourist Office North America for nine years, an economics and business book editor at Texere and worked for six years at Institutional Investor creating and programming conferences and roundtables on business, finance and infrastructure topics.
 Victoria received her B.A. from Trinity College in Hartford and her M.A. in International Affairs and Economics from the School for Advanced International Studies (SAIS) at Johns Hopkins.
 She earned a second M.A. in Publishing from the School for Continuing Education at New York University.
 She is a member of the Society of American Travel Writers (SATW) and the Public Relations Society of America (PRSA).
 In her free time, Victoria enjoys spending time with her family and friends, playing tennis, photography and travel.

-Conor began working with Doug Larson after a fortunate chance encounter in Pine Plains, in May of 2014, and has since spent four summers with the firm.
-He is currently studies architecture at the Bernard and Anne Spitzer School of Architecture in New York.
+Conor began working with Doug Larson after a chance encounter in Pine Plains in May of 2014, and has since spent four summers with the firm.
+He currently studies at the Bernard and Anne Spitzer School of Architecture in New York.
 Prior to joining LAW, Conor worked for numerous residential architects in upstate New York, where he developed a keen understanding of local vernaculars and design practices.
 As an intern, he works closely with the drafting and administration of residential and commercial projects alike.
 Conor’s work at LAW is driven by a constant desire to learn more from the practice, and to better understand the process of creating unique and inspired design.
-When he’s not studying or working, Conor spends his free time on woodworking, and home improvement projects.
-He is also an avid skier and tennis player.
+Conor spends his free time on woodworking projects, and is also an avid skier and tennis player.